Laura Marie Feeney

 doctoral student at Department of Information Technology, Division of Computer Systems

-Laura Marie Feeney is currently a doctoral research in the Communication Research Lab in the Division of Computer Systems, under the supervision of Professor Per Gunningberg.
+Laura Marie Feeney is currently a doctoral researcher in the Communication Research Lab in the Division of Computer Systems, under the supervision of Professors Per Gunningberg and Christian Rohner.

 Her research interests are generally in networking and systems, with broad experience in industry, R&D, academic, and startup environments.
 Much of her current work is directed toward battery-efficient communication, performance evaluation, and practical network operations in the internet-of-things.